 What are the requirements for obtaining a visa on arrival in Sri Lanka?

-Visitors seeking a visa on arrival need to have a return ticket, sufficient funds for their stay, and a passport valid for at least six months from the date of entry.
+Visitors who want a visa on arrival must have a return ticket.
+They also need enough money for their stay.
+Their passport must be valid for at least six months from the date they enter.

 How can Indian citizens apply for a Sri Lankan visa?

-Indian citizens can apply for a Sri Lankan visa using the Electronic Travel Authorization (ETA) system or by obtaining a visa on arrival.
+Indian citizens can apply for a Sri Lankan visa in two ways.
+They can use the Electronic Travel Authorization (ETA) system or get a visa on arrival.

 Are U.S. citizens eligible for an Electronic Travel Authorization (ETA) when visiting Sri Lanka?

-U.S. citizens can obtain an Electronic Travel Authorization (ETA) for short visits to Sri Lanka, which allows them to enter without a pre-arranged visa.
+U.S. citizens can get an Electronic Travel Authorization (ETA) for short visits to Sri Lanka.
+This lets them enter without a visa.

 What is the process for applying for a Sri Lankan visa online?

-To apply for a Sri Lankan visa online, applicants must fill out the Electronic Travel Authorization (ETA) form, submit the necessary documents, and pay the relevant fees through the official ETA portal.
+To apply for a Sri Lankan visa online, you need to fill out the Electronic Travel Authorization (ETA) form.
+Then, submit the required documents and pay the fees on the official ETA website.

 How much are the fees for acquiring a visa to Sri Lanka?

-The visa fees for Sri Lanka vary based on the type of visa, duration of stay, and the applicant’s nationality, with specifics available on the official ETA website.
+The visa fees for Sri Lanka depend on the type of visa, how long you stay, and your nationality.
+You can find details on the official ETA website.

 What nationalities are required to have a visa for entry into Sri Lanka?